Top China cotton producer resists reforms in restive Xinjiang

 NDRC could not immediately be reached for further comment.

-XPCC, which produces almost 30 percent of China’s cotton, has been keeping its prices at least 500 yuan ($80) per tonne higher than other ginners, limiting sales.
+XPCC, which produces almost 30 percent of China’s cotton, has been keeping its prices at least 500 yuan ($80) per ton higher than other ginners, limiting sales.

 “Normally they (XPCC) have sold everything by March.
 But now they’re out of the market and not competing,” said one of the China-based trade sources, who spoke on condition of anonymity.